MicrosoftDocs/power-automate-docs/flow-docs/replace-dialogs.md

 Begin with connecting to the data sources you’ll need to read and write data.
 In this example, a [connection to Dynamics 365](/powerapps/maker/canvas-apps/connections/connection-dynamics-crmonline) is used for lead, account, and contact information.

 Begin by identifying the number of screens needed.
 For this example, you may decide to have five screens.
 -	Screen 1.
-Used to select a lead from a list to call.
+To select a lead from a list to call.
 -	Screen 2.
-Used for introductions, checking availability for a conversation, and scheduling a call-back at a later date.
+For introductions, checking availability for a conversation, and scheduling a call-back at a later date.
 -	Screen 3.
-Used for determining BANT (budget, authority, need, and timeline).
+For determining BANT (budget, authority, need, and timeline).
 -	Screen 4.
-Use to capture next steps and schedule follow-up calls.
+To capture next steps and schedule follow-up calls.
 -	Screen 5.
-Used to thank the lead for their time at the end of the call.
+Thank the lead for their time at the end of the call.

 Next, build each screen.
 In the first screen, [build a gallery](/powerapps/maker/canvas-apps/customize-layout-sharepoint) of leads that need to be called.
 In the second, use labels to title the screen and provide the call script, while using controls like radio buttons to capture whether it is a good time for the person to talk.
 If it is, use conditional logic to enable a button to navigate to the next screen and if not, reveal a script on the same screen to attempt to schedule a call back with the customer.
 Similarly, define your call script across subsequent screens.